baluthripurari/baluthripurari/README.md

 ### 👨‍💻 About Me

-- 🔧 3+ years of hands-on experience in DevOps, Build & Release Engineering, and Cloud Infrastructure.
+- 🔧 4+ years of hands-on experience in DevOps, Build & Release Engineering, and Cloud Infrastructure.
-- 🌐 Specialized in AWS cloud services, Terraform (IaC), Jenkins, Docker, Kubernetes, and Ansible.
+- 🌐 Specialized in AWS cloud services, Terraform (IaC), Jenkins, Docker, Kubernetes,Sonarqube and Ansible.
 - ⚙️ Strong expertise in CI/CD pipeline automation, monitoring (Prometheus & Grafana), and version control with Git.
 - 📦 Skilled in containerizing and deploying microservices and applications in scalable cloud environments.
 - 🛠️ Proven ability to enhance infrastructure efficiency and reliability through automation and best practices.